exyi/diplomka/diplomka/text/2-oview-3-terminology.md

 The Leontis-Westhof naming system labels one conformation **cis** and the other **trans**, based on the direction of the N-C1' bonds.
 Generally, **cis** pairs have the N-C1' bonds pointing in a similar direction, while **trans** pairs orient them in opposite directions.
 However, there is not a strict 90° limit on their angle; instead, we label a conformation as **cis** if it has a more acute angle than the corresponding **trans** conformation (see example of **cHH AG** vs. **tHH AG** in Figure TODO).(TODO image, direct citation of cis/trans).
+All 12 basepair families are shown in figure [-@fig:LWS-all-families-G-G]

 The **cis** and **trans** prefixes only indicate the orientation of the base edges relative to each other, not whether the pairing helix is parallel or antiparallel, although there is a correlation.
 Canonical A-T, A-U, and G-C basepairs are **cis** Watson-Crick/Watson-Crick with antiparallel strands.
 For instance, **trans** Watson-Crick G-G can also occur in antiparallel strands (see the [`4pmi`](https://www.rcsb.org/structure/4pmi) PDB structure).
 Some basepair types may appear in both parallel and antiparallel strands, depending on the sugar-base conformation being **syn** or **anti**.
-The [“Strand Orientation” table at NAKB](https://www.nakb.org/basics/basepairs.html#LW/) is thus not entirely accurate, as it only indicates typical cases.
+The [“Strand Orientation” table at NAKB](https://www.nakb.org/basics/basepairs.html#LW/) is thus not entirely accurate, as it only indicates typical case.

 <!-- **Cis** basepairs have the pairing edge arrows oriented in parallel, while **trans** basepairs have edges in opposing direction.